KCSO deputy arrested on suspicion of sexual assault

 Over the next couple of days, the victim said, she began receiving messages on social media “and inappropriate texts” from Clark, asking if she would meet with him, Youngblood said.
 She also told detectives that on multiple occasions, Clark showed up at her place of work, asking her if she wanted to hang out or go out for drinks, KCSO said.

-Prior to the alleged incident, the victim told detectives she never had any sort of relationship or interaction with Clark, KCSO said.
+Prior to the alleged incident, the woman told detectives, she never had any sort of relationship or interaction with Clark, KCSO said.

-KCSO detectives worked into the night and this morning working on the case, Youngblood said.
-He expressed how proud he was of their work and how KCSO polices their own.
+KCSO detectives worked on the case into the night Thursday and Friday morning, Youngblood said.
+He expressed how proud he was of their work and how KCSO polices its own.

 “They took this very seriously,” Youngblood said.
 “No one is more offended than they are and the other deputies that this could occur.”